priyaranjankumar/Login-SignUp-PHP-Mysql/README.md

-#  creating a user registration system where users can create an account by providing username, email and password, login and logout using PHP and MySQL.
+#  Creating a user registration system where users can create an account by providing username, email and password, login and logout using PHP and MySQL.

 ## Prerequisite
 * PHP